There are numerous ways to get to Napa from San Francisco, depending on your budget and how much time you have. These are our picks!

 The good news is that Napa Valley is easy to access, especially if you’re based in the Bay Area.
 From San Francisco, Napa is a mere 50 miles (about an hour north), meaning there are a wealth of options for how to get to Wine Country, no matter your style, budget, or timeframe.

-Before you leave San Francisco to take on Napa, don’t forget to check out one of Dylan’s Tours around the city.
-Our ‘Famous Tour’ is a great overview of San Francisco and its most popular neighborhoods, whether you’re a newbie or a repeat visitor.
-Check it out here.
+Before you leave San Francisco to take on Napa, don’t forget to check out the #1 San Francisco city tour.

 How to get from San Francisco to Napa – the options